 - Lower water content results in less shrinkage and perforation.

 - Low permeability and improved resistance to sulfate attack.

 Disadvantages of fly ash:

-- A few hours after pouring there is a change from liquid to solid, but the curing process may take longer.
+- A few hours after pouring it changes from liquid to solid but the curing process may take longer.

-- Fly ash can prolong the time it takes for concrete to set up.
+- It can prolong the time as it takes more time concrete to set.

-- Flyash reduces the amount of air ingress, and high concrete admixture in flyash often requires more air-entraining penetration.
+- It reduces the amount of air ingress, and high concrete admixture, often requires more air-entraining penetration.

 - The colour of concrete is more difficult to control with flyash than blends with only Portland cement.

 - Mass solid block.